SilasNiewierra/portfolio/projects.md

 - template: content-feature
   block: feature-1
   media_alignment: Left
-  headline: "<strong>Lyrics</strong><br>analyze the songs of your favorite artists"
-  content: By using data science techniques this web application gives you the power
-    to analyze the songs of your favorite artists.
-Find an artist or song and get a visual analysis of the song lyrics.<br><a href="/lyrics" title="Learn More ...">Learn More ...</a>
-  slug: ''
-  media:
-    image: "/uploads/2020/10/18/thumbnail-lyrics-1.png"
-    alt_text: Lyrics Cover Image
-- template: content-feature
-  block: feature-1
-  media_alignment: Right
   headline: "<strong>Places<br></strong>explore your neighborhood"
   content: This application allows you to capture a point of interest, its exact coordinates
     and a description.
 You can share this location in Places, which allows other users